 How does Lidocaine Work?

 Lidocaine is an anesthetic that numbs pain by blocking nerve conduction and interrupting the transmission of pain signals.
 It does so by reversibly blocking voltage-gated sodium channels and inhibiting sodium influx, which is necessary for initiating nerve impulses.
 Topical versions of lidocaine permeate through the skin to provide direct pain relief at the site of application.
-Many topical lidocaine products exist over-the-counter (OTC), and are often used to treat backaches, muscle soreness, mild joint pain, itching, nerve pain, and hemorrhoid irritation.
+Many topical lidocaine products exist over-the-counter (OTC), and depending on the strength are used to treat backaches, muscle soreness, mild joint pain, itching, nerve pain, and hemorrhoid irritation.

 What are the Key Differences between Lidocaine Patch versus Lidocaine Cream?